"Can't Go Back," the title cut, is, like most of my tunes, autobiographical.

 I chose the second cut, "Birthday Suit," because it is FUN.

-My friends Dave and Shelley Champine of Local Music Vibe hosted a birthday party for me at their house, and our friend Freddy Clarke was there.
+Some friends hosted a birthday party for me and our friend Freddy Clarke was there.
 Freddy is a really funny guy and he writes these songs that usually have sexy, humorous themes.

 Here's how I became aware of this tune - as the party was winding down, he picked up his acoustic guitar and said "I have a song for you - and he started singing "I wanna see you in your birthday suit..."
 Well, we all started cracking up and I told Arne "Let's record that song for the album."